MAPSuio/spring-challenge17/hack_the_gibson/README.md

 In the ciphertext below spaces and line breaks are the same as in the plaintext.

-Hint: The ciphertext below encodes to English and the last word in the plaintext is `BEFORE`.
+Hint: The ciphertext below decodes to English and the last word in the plaintext is `BEFORE`.

 ```